 We have been hearing about this virus more and more as it is spreading around the globe causing all sorts of problems as well as fatalities.
 The questions that I am sure are going through everyone’s mind are whether the situation is really as bad as it seems, is this virus as deadly as it appears, or whether there is a bit of media hysteria.
 The short answer is that really it is a little bit of both.
 Here is why:

 This is the time of year that people make new year’s resolutions.
 It’s also the time that those same resolutions either do not materialize or are short-lived.
 There is nothing wrong with a new year’s resolution per se; the challenge is the time of the year itself.
 The new year comes at a time of year when the energetic forces in nature are at their most dormant (in the northern hemisphere, at least).
 All around in nature, life is on pause, though days are gradually getting longer and in couple of months’ time spring will come.

+Our daily habits have an effect on our overall health.
+In this article, we look at how and why routine and habits can positively influence our health.
 Establishing routine in our lives is key to better health.
 Routines need not be very rigid, but should serve as a general structure and will help with discipline.
 We tend to dislike routine in favour of the belief that we like to go with the flow and do things when we feel like it.
 The Taoist notion of going with the flow is definitely a worthy concept but it can only express itself in the context of a stable, peaceful, and grounded lifestyle. continue reading